2-night “Taste of Camp” Session

 Focused on building self-confidence and independence in a nurturing Jewish environment, these sessions offer the perfect introduction for young campers to start their Camp Newman journey.
 Emphasis is on fun, the joy of being Jewish, trying out all the activities, and making new friends.
-Highlights include a hike through the Enchanted Forest and cookout.
+Highlights include an outdoor adventure excursion and a cookout.

 Campers dive into a mix of camp activities and innovative programs with lots of chances to express themselves, try new activities, and explore their Jewish identity.
 The focus is on fun, the joy of Jewish living, doing new things, personal growth, and making friends.

 Traditional Camp Sessions